yigitatacavdar/kuaria/readme.txt

 to do:

 - common credentials are to be entered by the user, saved, and used for connection with commoncreds, user can enter like 3 commoncreds to not tire ssh(for laterrrr)
-- add other info to connector
 - add hostname, ip and etc to configurer
-- interaces info add